Last Amended September 2017

 6.2 ANNUAL GENERAL MEETING ATTENDANCE

 Members failing to attend two consecutive Annual General Meetings without reasonable cause are subject to dismissal.
-If a member misses an AGM without just cause, the Board may solicit a replacement member in their city.
+If a member misses an AGM without just cause, as determined by the Board, it may solicit a replacement member in their city.
 The requirement for attendance of an AGM applies to all members, except for those countries as defined by the United Nations as Less Developed, but who must attend the AGM when in their area.

 6.3 OVERDUE REPORTS